 CMH grow lights are becoming more affordable as the demand for them grows, but they’re still not the cheapest type of light on the market.
 The upfront cost is a bit on the pricey side, but they cover more area and save more energy in the long run.

-Best Overall CMH Grow Light Kit
+Our #1 Choice for Overall CMH Grow Light Kit

 If you’re looking for a complete CMH grow light kit, the key is to not only focus on the bulb quality but the entire unit as a whole.
 Consider what’s included – like rope hangers, a magnetic ballast, a reflective hood – before buying, and of course, you’ll have to decide between 315W and 630W.